-Fire Services Levy This levy only applies in New South Wales GST The rate of GST is set by the Federal Government.
+GST The rate of GST is set by the Federal Government.
 Stamp Duty The rate of this duty is set by your State or Territory government.

-When we add these taxes and charges to your premium, we will always add any fire services levy first, then GST and then any stamp duty.
+When we add these taxes and charges to your premium, we'll add GST and then any stamp duty.